11ty/eleventy/README.md

 Optionally add data files to add global static data available to all templates.
 See the `dir.data` configuration below.

-The global data files will be pre-processed by a template engine specified under the `jsonDataTemplateEngine` configuration option.
+The global data files will be pre-processed by a template engine specified under the `dataTemplateEngine` configuration option.
 Note that `package.json` data is available to these options under the `_package` variable.

 For example: